Why people don't want to invite a notetaker bot

 - Unlimited recording time, no watermark — even on the free plan

-- AI meeting notes + Notion integration (Pro plan): recording → AI minutes → Notion page, in one flow
+- AI meeting notes + Notion integration (Pro plan): recording → AI notes → Notion page, all in one flow

-By the time the meeting ends, the notes are already in your Notion workspace.
+By the time the meeting ends, the notes are already sitting in your Notion workspace, ready to share or file.
+The Pro plan is free for the first month with no card on file.

 Option 3: Record now, summarize with AI later

-The two-step approach: record the meeting with anything you've already got — a phone voice memo, an IC recorder, your built-in audio app — and then hand the file to ChatGPT, Notion AI, Whisper, or Plaud for transcription and summarization.
+The two-step approach: record the meeting with anything you've already got — a phone voice memo, an IC recorder, your built-in audio app — and then hand the file to ChatGPT, Notion AI, Whisper, or Plaud for transcription and summarization later.

 Option 4: Use the platform's own cloud recording